Burn1n9m4n/brainstation_capstone/README.md

 There are many music recommendation systems out there and many of them utilize sophisticated algorithms or leverage data gathered from the user over time in order to provide realistic suggestions and high accuracy.
 Synesthete is a unique recommendation engine that will provide immediate feedback to a user based on an audio sample using no past information.
-The method by which it will do this is novel as well as it utilizes an audio encoder to change the data from auditory information to a spectrographic image, which in turn is used as the input for a convolutional neural network (CNN).
-A recommendations is then provided to the user based on image similarity.
+The method by which it will do this is novel as well as it utilizes an audio encoder to change the data from auditory information to a series of spectrographic images, which in turn are used as the input for a convolutional neural network (CNN).
+Track recommendations are then provided to the user based on image similarity.

 And thus, Synesthete, is born.
 A deep learning engine that sees sound.